BishKhadka/Soccerboard/README.md

 ## 🏛️ Other Projects

-Checkout some of my other projects [here](https://github.com/BishKhadka).
+Check out some of my other projects [here](https://github.com/BishKhadka).

 ## 🔗 Connect